-PI 1 .2.4 There is an adequate assessment of the stock status Scoring Issue SG 60 SG 60 SG 80 SG 100 Appropri ateness of assessment to stoc k under consideration а Guide post The assessment takes into account the major features relevant to the biology of the species and the nature of the UoA.
+PI 1 .2.4 There is an adequate assessment of the stock status Scoring Issue SG 60 SG 80 SG 100 Appropri ateness of assessment to stoc k under consideration а a Guide post The assessment is appropriate for the stock and for the harvest control rule.
+The assessment takes into account the major features relevant to the biology of the species and the nature of the UoA.
 Met?
-Yes No Rationa ale Rationale
+Yes No Rationa Rationale